ziggity/went-to-bali-mwahaha/README.md

 * Add admin flash messages for adding new product, updating, and edit and add CRUD functionality core.

 * Add validation for products.

+* Add validation to user model, password must contain at least one A-Z letter and one #.